 A burst of colour at Musée Yves Saint Laurent Marrakech © Musée Yves Saint Laurent Marrakech

 Beyond St Laurent’s extraordinary legacy, the museum sets out to elevate Marrakesh’s status as a cultural destination, promoting a dynamic programme of Moroccan art, design, music and film in its 150-seat auditorium.
-In February 2018, for example, the sculptural dresses of Moroccan designer Nourredine Amir will follow the Jacques Majorelle show in the temporary exhibition space.
-Made entirely by hand from wrapped fabric, raffia palms, silk and even tree bark, his clothes stand midway between art and fashion, much as Yves’ work did.
-This exhibition will change again in late April.
+In February 2018, for example, the sculptural dresses of Moroccan designer Nourredine Amir followed the Jacques Majorelle show in the temporary exhibition space.
+Made entirely by hand from wrapped fabric, raffia palms, silk and even tree bark, his clothes stand midway between art and fashion, much as St Laurent’s work did.

-Circular patio at the brand new Musée Yves Saint Laurent Marrakech © Fondation Jardin Majorelle
+Circular patio at the Musée Yves Saint Laurent Marrakech © Fondation Jardin Majorelle

 But it would be a mistake for visitors to think that the museum is the only venue for a dialogue with contemporary Moroccan artists and designers.
 Get out into Marrakesh and you’ll find the city in the throes of a contemporary craft renaissance, with Moroccan and international artists, designers, photographers and filmmakers regularly swooping into the medina to cherry-pick inspiration, just like Yves and his friends, Andy Warhol and Bill Willis, did back in the 1960s.